njtierney/validateHOT/README.md

 CBC <- createHOT(
   data = CBC_lin, # data frame
   id = 1, # column index of the id
-  None = 15, # column index of none alternative
+  none = 15, # column index of none alternative
   prod = 3, # number of alternatives in validation task (excluding none) prod.levels = list(c(4, 9, 60), c(8, 12, 40), c(5, 10, 45)), # column index of the attribute levels for each alternative (for linear coded we specify value to be interpolated)
   interpolate.levels = list(c(10, 20, 30, 40, 50, 60, 70)), # actual values for the levels that should be interpolated